Rupert Everett: Political views

-Everett is a patron of the British Monarchists Society and Foundation.
+Everett was a patron of the British Monarchist Society and Foundation and is a supporter of the Campaign for Real Ale.

-In 2006, as a homeowner in the central London area of Bloomsbury, Everett supported a campaign to prevent the establishment of a local Starbucks branch and referred to the global chain as a "cancer".
-Everett protested alongside 1,000 other residents and the group compiled a signed petition.
+In 2006, as a homeowner in the central London area of Bloomsbury, he supported a campaign to prevent the establishment of a local Starbucks branch and referred to the global chain as a "cancer".
+He protested with 1,000 other residents, and the group compiled a petition.

-In 2013, Everett worked on the production of a documentary on sex work for Channel 4 that includes the issue of criminalisation.
-During and after the filming of the documentary, Everett contributed to the discourse on prostitution legislation in the UK.
-In October 2013, he signed an open letter by the English Collective of Prostitutes and Queer Strike—alongside groups such as the Association of Trade Union Councils, Sex Worker Open University, Left Front Art – Radical Progressive Queers, Queer Resistance, and Queers Against the Cuts—to oppose the adoption of the "Swedish model", whereby the clients of sex workers (though not the sex workers themselves) are criminalised.
+In 2013, Everett worked on the production of a documentary on sex work for Channel 4 that included the issue of criminalisation.
+During and after its filming, he contributed to the discourse on prostitution legislation in the UK.
+In October 2013, he signed an open letter from the English Collective of Prostitutes and Queer Strike—alongside groups such as the Association of Trade Union Councils, Sex Worker Open University, Left Front Art – Radical Progressive Queers, Queer Resistance, and Queers Against the Cuts—to oppose the adoption of the "Swedish model", whereby the clients of sex workers (though not the workers themselves) are criminalised.

-Everett continued his participation in the sex work legislation debate in 2014, writing a long-form piece for The Guardian and appearing on the BBC One programme This Week.
-His January Guardian article was published in the wake of human trafficking raids in the Soho area of London, where he wrote:
+Everett continued his participation in the sex-work legislation debate in 2014, writing a long-form piece for The Guardian and appearing on the BBC One programme This Week.
+He also joined protesters in a demonstration outside the offices of Soho Estates, a major property company that owns properties on Soho's Walkers Court, where many sex workers are based.

-There is a land grab going on in Soho under the banner of morality.
-That night ...
-200 of our boys in blue raided more than 20 models' flats, arresting 30 girls and confiscating their earnings ...
-They broke down doors, intimidated girls into accepting cautions (i.e. criminal records) and served civil-eviction papers that, unless you were a lawyer, you would not know had hidden in their depths (20-odd pages) the time and date you were to appear in court if you wanted to appeal.
-All this in the name of human trafficking ...
-But while even the police say that more than 90% of prostitutes work of their own accord, trafficking has become one of the new "it" words in the bankrupt moral vernacular, craftily used by puritans, property developers and rogue feminists to combat the sex trade in general.
-Sections 52 and 53 of the Sexual Offences Act ... shelter under the anti-trafficking umbrella.
-These laws are created to protect women.
-In reality, they are putting working girls on to the street and into great danger.